 Every aspect of modern life is trending toward convenience, and the orthodontic industry is no exception.
-20 years ago, a company called Align Tech came out with a more comfortable and convenient alternative to traditional braces, which we all know today as Invisalign.
-Even more recently, at-home aligner companies like SmileDirectClub have taken the meaning of convenience to the next level, allowing users to straighten their teeth from the comfort of their own homes.
+In recent years, at-home aligner companies have taken the meaning of convenience to the next level, allowing users to straighten their teeth from the comfort of their own homes.

 Table of Contents